Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

-Submitting your indoor map to WRLD
+WRLD Indoor Map Outline Generation and Submission
 ===================
 If you’re interested in seeing your building’s indoor space in our immersive 3D maps, read on!